rphardy/rphardy.github.io/_posts/2026-08-21-WIP-Vic-Uni-Analytics.md

 In the code below, we:

 * Load in the Python library and define a function to filter and reshape the data (using pandas)
-* Import the required data and filter it to select the measures we need using the function.
+* Import the required data and filter it to select the measures we need using the function
 * Reshape the wide-format data, giving us a long-format dataset ready for import to Tableau

 <br>